TimotheeMathieu/Adaptive_stopping_MC_RL/scripts/README.md

 The script `plot_mujoco_comparisons.py` plots Adastop comparisons for the MuJoCo experiments.

-This script assumes its given the path to a directory `parent_dir` containing the evaluations in `.npz` format, as follows:
+This script assumes its given the path to a directory `parent_dir` containing the evaluations in `.npy` format, as follows:

 ```
 parent_dir